-With respect to the election of directors, you may vote FOR, AGAINST OR ABSTAIN with respect to each of the nominees.
-Our By-Laws provide for a majority vote standard in uncontested director elections as will be held at the 2018 Annual Meeting.
-As amended, the By-Laws provide that a director nominee in an uncontested election will be elected if the number of shares voted FOR the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR or AGAINST, but excluding any votes to ABSTAIN or broker non-votes).
+With respect to the election of directors, you may vote FOR, vote AGAINST or vote to ABSTAIN with respect to each of the nominees.
+Our By-Laws provide for a majority vote standard in uncontested director elections as will be held at the 2019 Annual Meeting.
+As amended, the By-Laws provide that a director nominee in an uncontested election will be elected if the number of shares voted FOR the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR or votes AGAINST but excluding any votes to ABSTAIN or broker non-votes).
 If a director in an uncontested election fails to receive the required number of votes for re-election in an uncontested election, the director is expected to tender his or her resignation for prompt consideration by the Board.
 A director whose resignation is under consideration is expected to abstain from participating in any decision regarding that resignation.
 The Nominating and Corporate Governance Committee and the Board may consider any factors they deem relevant in deciding whether to accept or reject a director's resignation.

-You may vote FOR, AGAINST, or ABSTAIN with respect to the advisory resolution to approve the compensation of the Company's named executive officers and the ratification of the appointment of our independent registered public accounting firm.
+You may vote FOR, vote AGAINST or vote to ABSTAIN with respect to the advisory resolution to approve the compensation of the Company's NEOs and the ratification of the appointment of our independent registered public accounting firm.
 In order to be approved, each of these two proposals requires the affirmative FOR vote of a majority of those shares present (either in person or represented by proxy) and entitled to vote on those proposals.
 Any ABSTAIN vote will have the same effect as a vote AGAINST a matter.